 bone — means to remove the bone from a piece of meat

 broil — placing food under the grill of an oven until it browns.
-Also refered to as ‘grilling’
+Also referred to as ‘grilling’ in some countries.

-butterfly — to split a piece of meat partly in two through the centre so that it has two flat sides like the wings of a butterfly joined in the middle
+butterfly — to split a piece of meat partly in two through the center so that it has two flat sides like the wings of a butterfly joined in the middle

 casserole — an ovenproof dish with a cover

-cast iron — iron with a small quantity of carbon that can be cast in moulds for toughened products like cast iron skillets
+cast iron — iron with a small quantity of carbon that is cast in molds for toughened products like cast iron skillets and griddles

 clarify — to render milk solids from butterfat.
 This is done by melting the butter so that the solids and fat separate, and then the milk solids are skimmed off

 ceramic knife — a knife made of high-grade zirconium, which is near diamond hardness and known for its sharpness

 ceramic nonstick — describes cookware with a ceramic cooking surface over a metal base.
 The ceramic coating is made from silica (sand) that is applied using a sol-gel process. — read more here.